svanderbleek/scrapeandbake/README.md

 ## Agenda

-[ ] - Stream Urls to UrlQueue from Crawler as they appear [ ] - Go routines to scrape Post from UrlQueue
+- [ ] Stream Urls to UrlQueue from Crawler as they appear
+- [ ] Go routines to pull from UrlQueue and scrape Post data
-[ ] - Proxy List as Http Transport
+- [ ] Proxy List as Http Transport
+- [ ] Pull from City List for Crawlers